tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

     });
 }
 ```
-At the top, we&#8217;re pulling the environment variables from the YAML file and pushing it into process.env.
-We then use the variables to define our Kinesis connection and call the homegrown `ensureStreamExists` function for each Stream we need to create it if it doesn&#8217;t already exist.
+At the top, we're pulling the environment variables from the YAML file and pushing it into process.env.
+We then use the variables to define our Kinesis connection and call the homegrown `ensureStreamExists` function for each Stream we need to create it if it doesn't already exist.
 My other application has multiple streams, so I have additional KINESIS\_STREAM\_NAME_* environment variables and call `ensureStreamExists` for each one.

-Now to try it out, we can use two console sessions to run kinesalite: `kinesalite` and then the bootstrap: `node utility/bootstrap.js`, and we&#8217;ll know it&#8217;s working when we see this:
+Now to try it out, we can use two console sessions to run kinesalite: `kinesalite` and then the bootstrap: `node utility/bootstrap.js`, and we'll know it's working when we see this:

 ```text
 Bootstrap: Success - Kinesis stream 'offline-events' created
 ```
-We&#8217;ll come back and use concurrently to bundle this into a single, easy npm task.
+We'll come back and use concurrently to bundle this into a single, easy npm task.

 ### 4. Add a Kinesis Function

 Adding a new function to consume Kinesis events is as easy as the HTTP function.

-Here is the function we&#8217;re adding:
+Here is the function we're adding:

 **OfflineHttpAndKinesis/functions/eventsStream.js** [(github)][12]